yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/_index.md

 ### Prerequisites

-* The database/table should be created using YugabyteDB version 2.13 or higher.
+* The database and its tables must be created using YugabyteDB version 2.13 or later.
 * There should be a primary key on the table you want to stream the changes from.

 Be aware of the following: